Andrea-Fox/peopleCounter/README.md

 #### Short distance threshold
 When the distane measured in one of the zones is below this threshold (exoressed in millimeters) the sensor uses the short distance mode, which allows more frequent measurements and better performances.
 The VL53L1X sensor supports short distance mode only if the distance is below 1300 mm

+#### Measurements time parameters
+These parameters set the time the sensor takes to do a measurements (in milliseconds) and the following delay between two different measurements.
+The user can define two different values: one for the longRange mode and one for the shortRange mode

 ### Additional information